-September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire that killed 52 people in Monterrey.
+September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire in Monterrey.

 September 13, 2011 - A murdered man and woman are found hanging from a bridge in Nuevo Laredo.
 Near their mutilated bodies is a sign saying they were killed for denouncing drug cartel activities on a social media site.
 The sign also threatens to kill others who post “funny things on the internet.”

 October 12, 2011 - A suspected top Los Zetas drug cartel leader, Carlos Oliva Castillo, alias “La Rana,” or “The Frog,” is arrested for allegedly ordering the attack on the Monterrey casino.

 January 4, 2012 - Benjamin Arellano Felix, a former leader of Mexico’s Tijuana drug cartel, pleads guilty to charges of racketeering and conspiracy to launder money.
 The plea deal calls for the forfeiture of $100 million to the United States and a maximum of 25 years in prison.

 January 11, 2012 - The office of Mexico’s Attorney General releases a statement saying that nearly 13,000 people were killed in drug violence between January and September 2011.